Prisma

 authorId: field.hidden,

-})In the above code, we use the middlewares option to define middleware. async (next) => { ... } defines a middleware. useAuthedUser() is a custom function used to get the currently logged-in user.
-If the user is not logged in, an error is thrown; otherwise, next() is called to continue execution.
+})In the above code, we use the middlewares option to define middleware. async (next) => { ... } is the middleware. useAuthedUser() is a custom function that returns the current user; if not logged in, it throws, otherwise we call next() to continue.

 Complete Resolver